 Alabama Divorce Laws

-Those looking to file for divorce in the state of Alabama must first make sure that they have all the necessary court information first.
+Those looking to file for divorce in the state of Alabama must first make sure that they have all the necessary court information.
 Some divorce cases are not handled under the Circuit Court, so checking which court will have jurisdiction is key.
 Individuals must also meet the residency requirements of Alabama, which are only necessary if one or both of the individuals involved have recently moved or are soon to move.

 Filing Requirements in Alabama